Grantex AI Agent Authorization

 * Services can't verify whether an agent is **genuinely authorized** by the claimed human

-* No **auditable, tamper-proof record** of what an agent did, when, and under whose authority
+* No **auditable, tamper-evident record** of what an agent did, when, and under whose authority

 * Multi-agent pipelines have no way to **chain authorization** — a sub-agent can't prove it was legitimately spawned